 Debug a MySQL function

-In this topic, you will learn how to debug a stored function in dbForge Studio for MySQL.
+This topic explains how to debug a stored function in dbForge Studio for MySQL.

 Create a stored function